- Fellowship in 2022 at University of York

-- Science Communication Studentships in 2020 at University of York
+- Science Communication Studentship in 2020 at University of York

 EducationB.Sc. in Geology @ The University of California, Davis

 B.Sc. in Secondary Education, Science @ The University of British Columbia

 MPhil in Earth Science @ The University of Hong Kong

 PhD in Education @ The University of York [2019-2022]

 BackgroundSmriti grew up in Mumbai, Beijing and Hong Kong, and the natural environments in and around these urban centres beckoned her to explore the science behind the world she saw and the relationships between nature and humankind.
 This led to her blending a love of mysteries and the Earth by studying geology during her undergraduate years in UC Davis, where she learned from the 'movers and shakers' of plate tectonic theory no less!
 During her masters programme, working with Dr. Jonathan Aitchison and Dr. Jason Ali as part of the Tibet Research Group at HKU, she explored the neotectonics of central Tibet to refine the models of crustal deformation and extrusion of the plateau.
 Trips to glacially-carved mountains, rocky deserts, high-altitude plateaus and active volcanos during these years instilled the value of field-based experiences, and she took this with her into her '2nd life' as a secondary school educator of geography and world issues in international schools in Hong Kong.
 In her 13 years of teaching, Smriti has taken more than 2200 students on over 50 field trips to Asian, African, European and North American countries exploring themes of biodiversity conservation, history and cultural heritage, technology in marine science research, urban environments and sustainable development.